Nightguards For Bruxism – Burlington, MA

 Regular maintenance of your nightguard will keep it clean and make it last longer.
 When you prevent bacteria from transferring from your guard to your mouth, you’ll be able to reduce your risk of developing oral health problems.
 One important note: be sure that you don’t use scalding hot water while cleaning your mouthguard.
 Although it will sanitize it, it can also cause the shape to warp and not fit your mouth properly.
 Otherwise, here are some upkeep tips:

-- Sanitize your nightguard at least once a week by placing it in a cup and completely covering it in hydrogen peroxide.
+• Sanitize your nightguard at least once a week by placing it in a cup and completely covering it with hydrogen peroxide.
 Let it sit for a few minutes before rinsing it under lukewarm water.